-The BW Competency Curriculum
+The BW Advantage Competency Curriculum

-The BW Competency Curriculum is a nationally-unique program developed in response to employer demand for specific skills in college graduates.
+The BW Advantage is a nationally-unique competency curriculum developed in response to employer demand for specific skills in college graduates.
 Unlike most other colleges, BW does not require a "core curriculum" that forces all students to take the same set of courses.

-BW's Competency Curriculum allows students a range of choices, all of which provide professional "competencies" that employers and graduate schools say they want college graduates to have.
-Threaded through these choices are two unifying themes tied to BW's mission: the consideration of what you mean when you say, I want to live a good life, and the ability to engage in civil, constructive dialogue across difference.
+The BW Advantage allows you a range of choices that develop professional "competencies" that employers and graduate schools want college graduates to have.
+Threaded through The Advantage are two unifying themes tied to

+BW's mission: the consideration of what you mean when you say, I want to live a good life, and the ability to engage in civil, constructive dialogue across difference.

-There are two levels to this curriculum: "foundational competencies" that are essential skills every BW graduate must develop, and an "elective competency" that you choose and which will appear on your transcript.
+There are two levels to the BW Advantage, one that that develops essential skills in every BW graduate, and an "elective competency" that you choose and which will appear on your transcript.
 You will also develop a major field of study, which confers a professional-level competency, and most of you will develop a minor field of study, which confers an intermediate-level competency.
 In this way, every BW student graduates with at least ten areas of professional competency, rather than the two that most college programs confer.

 The foundational competencies include:

 - 1. A competency in Effective Communication that provides you with the

 - Requirements:

-- o ENG 131
+- ENG 131

-- o Choice of one course in either Oral or Digital Communication

 - Choice of one course in Writing Extension

 - 2. A competency in Critical Analysis through a two-course sequence:

 - Requirements:

 - Choice of one course requiring deep Analytical Reading of texts or artifacts

-- Choice of one course requiring Logical Argumentation from an ethical, philosophical, or religious perspective
+- Choice of one course requiring Logical Argumentation

 - 3. A competency in Quantitative Literacy through a two-course sequence:

-- Requirements:
+- o Requirements:

 - Choice of one course in Core Math

-- o Choice of one course in Quantitative Extension or Computing
+- Choice of one course in Quantitative Extension or Computing

 - 4. A competency in Civic Literacy:

 - Requirements:

-- o FYE 100
+- FYE 100

 - Choice of one course in Civic Literacy

 - 5. A competency in Multicultural Literacy that may be achieved through different pathways:

 - Requirements:

-- o Choice of pathway to complete International requirement:
+- Choice of pathway to complete International requirement:

 - One course in any foreign language at 200-level or above

 - Any two International-designated courses, including 100-level languages (All International courses are "overlays"; they will also fulfill another competency requirement.)

 - Any BW-approved study abroad

 - Choice of one Diversity-designated course (all Diversity courses are "overlays"; they will also fulfill another competency requirement)

 - 6. A competency in Scientific Literacy:

-- Requirements:
+- Requirement:

-- o Choice of one course in Lab Science
+- Choice of one course in Lab Science

 - 7. A competency in Wellness:

 - Requirement:

-- o Choice of two credit-hours in Wellness-designated coursework.
+- Choice of two credit-hours in Wellness-designated coursework.

 - 8. A competency in Creative Arts:

-- o Requirement:
+- Requirement:

-- o Choice of one course in Creation, Analysis, or Performance of Fine Arts
+- Choice of one course in Creation, Analysis, or Performance of Fine Arts